awsdocs/amazon-chime-user-guide/doc_source/dial-switch.md

 1. Choose **Call**\.

 If you know you'll want to dial in manually before your meeting starts, you can choose to do so when joining the meeting\.
-For more information, see [Joining a Meeting Using the Amazon Chime Mobile App](chime-join-meeting-mobile-app.md)\.
+For more information, see [Joining a meeting using the Amazon Chime mobile app](chime-join-meeting-mobile-app.md)\.